Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Measuring the Population Drift

-Other studies have indicated that other spectral features, including flux ratios, can improve distance measurements slightly \citep{Bailey09, Blondin11}.
-Using the simulated long spectra, we measure these flux ratios, finding that the uncertainties are generally 20\%, which propagates into a $\sim$0.4~mag distance modulus uncertainty, making the IFC-S data (at the current SNR) useless for measuring such quantities.
-A secondary case for use of the IFC-S is making such spectral measurements, but the SDT survey as is, cannot adequately make these measurements.
+Other studies have indicated that additional spectral features, including flux ratios from narrow wavelength bands, can improve distance measurements slightly \citep{Bailey09, Blondin11}.
+Using the simulated long-exposure spectra, we measured the \citet{Bailey09} flux ratios and find that the uncertainties are generally 20\%, which propagates into a $\sim 0.4$~mag distance modulus uncertainty.
+This large uncertainty rules out using such flux ratios from the IFC-S at the current SNR.